 There are many factors that go into weight gain from genetics, to food choices, to exercise habits, to the impact of environments factors, only some of which we can control.
 Here are some things to consider:

 1. Elongate your overnight fast—or the time from last meal or snack to breakfast.
 If you snack at 11 pm and breakfast at 6am, you have a 7-hour overnight fast.
 Consider stretching that to 9 hours.
 The goal is 12-14 hours, which has been shown to increase insulin sensitivity and helps use fat stores for energy.
 Many of my patients slowly lengthen their overnight fast, perhaps by a half-hour a week and they adapt well.
 Black coffee does not count, by the way, so you can still have your morning Cuppa’ Joe, just no cream and sugar!
-An added benefit of this form of intermittent fasting is that it as you feeling more disciplined, it lowers your appetite, and increases your feelings of satiety.
+An added benefit of this form of intermittent fasting is that you feel more disciplined, it lowers your appetite, and increases your feelings of satiety.

 2. Remember that aerobic exercise remains an essential piece of reaching and staying at an optimal weight.
 Walking counts!
 Online dance or exercise classes can work.
 Doing the steps in your apartment building for exercise can do in a pinch.
 The key is to find a time each day to fit in at least a half-hour of aerobic activity.
 And then through the rest of the day, be mindful of too much sitting around, at the computer, in front of the TV.
 Being active throughout the day, taking stretching breaks, doing a few jumping jacks, turning on some music and dancing in the kitchen, all help to lower the negative impacts of a sedentary lifestyle.